hlship/threaded-conversation/docs/scenes.md

 An in progress scene is also checked every tick; the `(complete $)` rule is invoked for each in progress scene.
 If a scene completes, it will be marked as `($ has completed)` and `~($ in progress)`.
-Like start, the complete predicate will output text discussing how the scene ends, if it succeeds.
+Like start, the complete predicate will print text discussing how the scene ends, if it succeeds.

 In addition, there is an `(on every tick during $)` predicate that is invoked for each in progress scene.